Jiachen-Mao/UWG_Matlab/README.md

 ## UWG_Matlab
 Urban Weather Generator

 Repository for keeping versions of UWG Matlab code based on Bruno Bueno's work with Leslie Norford at MIT.
+The UWG.m file can initiate the urban microclimate simulation for specific case study.

+As of 2018, only the Excel interface (i.e., xlsm file) can be used in the UWG Matlab version.
+The newest UWG is now embedded in the Dragonfly plugin for Grasshopper written in Python.
+See more details at: <https://github.com/chriswmackey/Dragonfly>.

 ### Known Issues
 All inquiries generally fall into two categories: